tonymm81/web_page/README.md

 Building up the newas page.
 I choose to use news API called site.
 Documentations are clear. i add graphics, there is now textfield for search word and also select component to country code.

+version 141
+News page api has made.
+Still get cors error, so i have to check the solution about it.
+Also added search buttons to this news page.

 npm installs in this project: